jelaniharris/jelaniharris-web/content/blog/2024-06-09_building-a-graphql-api-with-nestjs-and-prisma.md

 [Nest] 2800  - 06/09/2024, 3:56:29 PM     LOG [NestApplication] Nest application successfully started +2ms
 ```

 Now you have your api up and running!
-Now let’s try to make a query against it.
+Now let’s try to make a graphql query against it.

 ## How to use GraphQL Playground